Ultimate Guide to Setting Up a Social Enterprise in Singapore

 Perhaps the most crucial skill to possess is the ability to notice and identify a social issue.
 A social entrepreneur’s journey starts from recognizing a social issue that affects a segment of the society.

 Direct engagement is important to bring about the changes the social entrepreneur wants to establish.
-A successful social entrepreneur should be able to relate with those affected directly, this is the best way to understand and work on what needs to be worked on.
+A successful social entrepreneur must have the ability to relate to the community directly, enabling them to understand and tackle the root of the issue.

 A social enterprise faces many challenges.
 Without commitment and passion to social justice, achieving the goal becomes nearly impossible.
 For a social entrepreneur to be successful, they must be passionate and persistent enough.

 Reasons for starting a social enterprise